 In an “unsecured” print environment, these sensitive documents may be sent to a large group printer, where they can then be glanced over (intentionally or unintentionally) as the printer-user makes their way to the machine.

 Using an MPS provider, layers of security can be built in instead, requiring the use of a password or the swipe of a magnetic ID badge to finish the physical print at the machine.
 In fact, an MPS provider can help protect your printer from hackers and other security issues.
 This keeps physical documents under the watchful eye of their rightful holder at all times, eliminating those prying eyes and curious glances around the group multifunction printer.

 Reducing Cost And Waste

 The larger a company becomes, the harder it becomes to keep waste to a minimum, even in something as routine as printing.
-Using a managed print provider allows managers and their C-suite alike to gain valuable insight into departmental printing habits, potential misuse by individual employees, and exactly how much they’re saving by moving certain print services in-house.
+Using a managed print services provider allows managers and their C-suite alike to gain valuable insight into departmental printing habits, potential misuse by individual employees, and exactly how much they’re saving by moving certain print services in-house.
 Plus, an MPS program helps improve print workflow and productivity within an office.

 Managed print services help reduce stress on a company, ensuring they won’t need to spend a great deal of budget on procuring, maintaining, and replacing their print network every few years.